sroracle/apkfoundry/docs/gitlab-ci.rst

 ``CI_BUILDS_DIR``  This is the directory root for the container.
 Inside
                    the container it will be ``/``.
 ``GIT_CLONE_PATH`` This must be set to ``$CI_BUILDS_DIR/af/aports``.
+``AF_PROJ_CONFIG`` Where to find the APK Foundry project configuration.
+                   Can be specified as a git clone URL from which to fetch it, or a clone URL and a branch separated by spaces.
+Leave unset or blank to use the default of ``.apkfoundry/`` relative to the project's git root on the current branch.
 ``AF_ARCH``        The architecture for which this job will build.
 ``AF_PACKAGES``    List of packages to manually include in the build.
 ``AF_PRIVKEY``     Name of the private key with which to re-sign packages